andrewdsmith/edxlc/README.md

 When activated, any button on your X52 Pro (except currently Fire and POV 2) configured to control the item in question will turn yellow when activated.

+Buttons that are cannot be used because of certain other conditions turn red.
+For example when mass-locked, all buttons relating to hyperdrive and supercruise turn red.

 The app reads the control bindings from the custom bindings file (Horizons not Odyssey) so if you're using any other pre-defined set of bindings it won't work.